If one night in Bangkok makes the hard man humble, what do you think two nights would do? Only time will tell.

-2. They know where you want to go.
+2. Make sure they know where you want to go.
 Sometimes they will just drive around trying to find a place and charge you for it

 After the Grand Palace, I should have gone to Wat Phra Chetuphon.
 Wat Pho?
 To see the reclining Buddha of course!
 Wat Pho is simply another name for the complex.
 But seriously, I didn’t know about it until later and it’s only a 10-minute walk from the Grand Palace.

 After a quick jaunt back to my hotel to check in and wash the plane grossness off me, I again took a ferry, this time to Wang Lang.
 Now, this ferry situation is a riot.
-There are 4 colours, 2 of which will take you to the main places you want to go to.
-It reminds me of a riddle, not unlike the one Hermione needed to solve to get into the next safeguard of the chamber of secrets.
+There are 4 colours, 2 of which will take you to the main places you want to go.
+It reminds me of a riddle, not unlike the one Hermione needed to solve with the potions to get into the chamber of secrets.
 The blue boat is a tourist one and it costs 50 baht for a single journey.
 It stops at the pier nearest to the Grand Palace called Maharaj.
 The blue boat is the only one that stops here “apparently”.
 I say apparently because I’m slightly suspicious that the orange boat stops there as well.
 The other, much cheaper, not named tourist boat is the colour orange and it costs 15 baht for a single journey.
 This one stops basically everywhere.
-There is no system for lining up or knowing which boat is the one you're supposed to take.
+There is no system for lining up or knowing which boat is the one you’re supposed to take.
 It’s kind of a free-for-all.
 The blue tourist boat should only take the tourists who paid for that expensive ticket, whereas the other boats should be for the 15 baht rate.
-But the first and only time I bought the tourist ticket, they sent me on an orange coloured boat with people who paid the 15 baht rate.
-Long story short, just buy the 15 baht ticket no matter what.
+But the first and only time I bought the tourist ticket, they sent me on an orange-coloured boat with people who paid the 15 baht rate.
+Long story short, just buy the 15-baht ticket no matter what.